kaltura/playkit-js-ui/docs/css-classes-override.md

 > **Important!**
-> - The namespace for the default skin must be 'playkit'.
+> - The namespace for the default skin must be `playkit`.
 > - The player uses the same font family in all of its components.
 You can override it in the general parent class (`.playkit-player-gui`) or customize each component according to your preferences.